ch728/cucurbit-usda/manuscript.md

  ||Plant Type|Plant type as vining or not vining|251| 0.74 | 1.19 |
  ||Days to Pollen |Number of days from field transplanting to date of first pollination|236| 0.52 | 0.15|

 Table: Summary of trait data used for association analysis.
 A brief description is given for each trait followed by the number of entries with records, the genomic heritability ($h_{G}^{2}$), and the R-square value from multiple linear regression of population structure on phenotype ($R_{pop}^{2}$).
-Trait names followed by a number (e.g. Fruit Color1) are traits derived from alternative coding of multi-class categorical traits.{#tbl:params}
+Trait names followed by a number (e.g. Fruit Color1) are traits derived from alternative coding of multi-class categorical traits. {#tbl:params}

 ### Genome-wide Association